halimoks/EncDec/README.md

 # EncDecr
-This handy encryption and decryption tool lets you change a message into something unreadable to others.
-It works by shifting each letter back two spaces in the alphabet.
-So, for example, 'o' becomes 'm'.
+This encryption and decryption tool offers a simple way to encode and decode messages.
+When you encrypt a message, it shifts each letter back two places in the alphabet.
+For example, 'o' becomes 'm'.
+To decrypt, just reverse the process by shifting each letter two places forward.
+It's an easy way to keep your messages secure and private!